nansencenter/django-geo-spaas-harvesting/README.md

 The role of crawlers is to explore a data repository and find the URLs of the relevant datasets.

-Crawlers are iterables which, given a data repository URL, return the URLs found when exploring this repository.
+They are iterables which, given a data repository URL, return the URLs found when exploring this repository.

 The currently available crawlers are: